Fish and Wildlife Service, Interior.

 Under the Natural Resources Conservation Authority Act, an environmental permit is required for the first-time introduction of species of flora and fauna and genetic material (Williams-Raynor 2010, unpaginated).
 Mining is also regulated by this Act.
 Before any physical development or construction can take place, a permit must be obtained from the Natural Resources Conservation Authority (NRCA).
 If the activity is likely to be harmful to public health or natural resources, NRCA can refuse a permit or order the immediate cessation of the activity or even closure of the plant (Berglund and Johansson 2004, p.
 8).
 This Act also addresses habitat protection by providing a framework for a system of protected areas, such as the Blue and John Crow Mountains National Park (Levy and Koenig 2009, p.
 263).
 We do not have information to completely analyze the adequacy of this regulation; however, one of the problems with conservation in Jamaica is incomplete and improper environmental impact assessments which are required to obtain an environmental permit (Levy and Koenig 2009, p.
 263).
 Therefore, it appears that this regulation may not be adequate to ameliorate threats to the forest resources of Jamaica.

 Under the Mining Act (1947), bauxite deposits are owned by the government, not by the owner of the land.
 The government may issue licenses to anyone to explore the land or mining leases to exploit it; therefore, in order to prospect and search for minerals, companies do not need to purchase the land.
 The Act gives the lessee or the license holder the right to enter government land or privately owned land to search for minerals or to mine minerals.
 Compensation is payable to the landowner for damages to land and property.
 The Act also stipulates that the mining companies must restore every mined area of land to the level of productivity that existed prior to the mining.
 Restoration must take place within 6 months following the end of mining activity.
-Failure to do so results in a penalty of 4,500 U.S. dollars per acre.
+Failure to do so results in a penalty of 4,500 U.S. dollars per Start Printed Page 62749acre.
 The average cost for mined-out bauxite restoration is 4,000 U.S. dollars per acre; therefore, companies are more encouraged to restore.
 According to the Jamaican Bauxite Institute (the government agency responsible for monitoring the bauxite industry), failure of restoration is very unusual (Berglund and Johansson 2004, p.
 7).
 However, there are reports that penalties for failing to meet reclamation requirements are rarely enforced.
 Furthermore, when restoration is done, it is often planted with nonnative grasses and is not the same habitat that existed before mining (See Bauxite Mining section above) (BLI 2011c, unpaginated; Koenig 2008, p.
 141; BLI 2006, unpaginated).
 Given the resulting habitat following bauxite mining on Mount Diablo, it appears that this regulation is not adequate to ameliorate threats to the forest resources of Jamaica.

 An import permit is also required from the Veterinary Services Division under the Animal Disease and Importation Act (Williams-Raynor 2010, unpaginated).
 Additionally, no caged bird shall be imported into Jamaica from Trinidad and Tobago or any country of South America.
 Based on an increase in illegal importation of animals into Jamaica (See Factor E), it appears that this law may not adequately protect the yellow-billed parrots from potential disease, hybridization, or competition with non-native species.